Trekking to Machu Picchu

 DAY 7

 Today's trek is longer so we'll depart early this morning and head down the Santa Teresa River Valley, through more populated rural areas.
 Our trail rises and falls before descending to the river.
-We'll stop along the river to relax and enjoy a hot picnic lunch.
 We'll cross the river on a bridge and then continue up along the side of the mountain.
-This area is known for banana, granadilla, and avocado orchards, and coffee plantations that are said to produce some of the best organic coffees in the world.
+This area is known for bananas, granadilla, avocado orchards, and coffee plantations that are said to produce some of the best organic coffees in the world.
 After another hour of trekking we'll be picked up by a private vehicle for a 30-minute drive to the beginning of the "Llactapata Inca Trail", a restored ancient Incan trail.
-From the head of the trail it's a short climb (30 min.) to the inviting and cozy Lucma Lodge.
-If time allows, we may explore the small nearby village of Lucmabamba.
+From the head of the trail it's a short climb (30 min.) tto the inviting and cozy Lucma Lodge.
+This afternoon we'll visit a local coffee producer where we'll see how the coffee beans are processed, and roast our own coffee using traditional methods.

 Hiking: 6 - 8 hours, 10 miles, and 935 feet elevation gain, 3,350 feet elevation loss.
 Overnight: Lucma Lodge (B, L, D)